Education

 The entire program is designed to provide a foundational, empowering education for those who have previously had little or no formal education.
 This supports them to identify and work towards improved well-being – including education for their families.

 The curriculum also provides vital educational resources.
-In particular, in the final phase of Tostan’s CEP, the Aawde, participants learn basic literacy skills in their local languages, as well as basic math skills.
+In particular, in the final phase of Tostan’s Community Empowerment Program (CEP) , the Aawde, participants learn basic literacy skills in their local languages, as well as basic math skills.
 They learn how to send and receive SMS text messages, through our Mobile Phone for Literacy and Development module, which also encourages participants to practice and share their newly acquired literacy skills.
 Similarly, through our Reinforcement of Parental Practices Module, communities learn new ways to support their children at home in preparation for school.

 Tostan also trains community leaders to organize for community well-being in education, and to advocate with local education partners for better services and resources.